spandhare11/project-2/README.md

 # 🛡️ Project 2: Splunk + Sysmon Log Monitoring Lab

-This lab demonstrates the setup of a centralized log monitoring environment using **Sysmon** and **Splunk**, with a focus on detecting suspicious activity like reverse shells and unauthorized login attempts.
-It simulates a basic blue team use case in a Windows environment.
+This lab demonstrates the setup of a centralized log monitoring environment using **Sysmon** and **Splunk**, focused on detecting suspicious activity like reverse shells and unauthorized login attempts.
+It simulates a basic Blue Team use case for threat detection and analysis.

 ---